abishekilango-wayfwd/capacitor-secure-storage-plugin/README.md

 In a component where you want to use this plugin add to or modify imports:

 ```
-import { SecureStoragePlugin } from 'capacitor-secure-storage-plugin';
+import { SecureStoragePlugin } from '@abishekilango-wayfwd/capacitor-secure-storage-plugin';
 ```

 For Capacitor v2